 Several studies have proven that both of these vitamins are potent inhibitors to the production of AGEs.

 3. Drink foods high in antioxidants and other phytonutrients in your smoothies.
-Check out this simple ORAC chart to see what foods are best for your smoothies.

 I could continue to give you additional information on sugar side effects.
 It is one of the primary contributors to the aging of your skin and body while creating an environment that fosters degenerative diseases.
 It is up to you to be proactive to prevent this nasty ingredient from putting a big wrinkle into your health and wellness.